LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/GettingStartedWithBotBuilding/intents.md

 6. Add a rule to handle a "yes" response: Click **+ Custom Rule** in the Next Action dropdown.
 In the Add Next Action Rule window, configure the Yes rule as follows:
     * **Rule name**: Enter "Yes".
-    * **Condition**: Click + Add Condition.
-Select "Pattern" from the drop-down list of match types, and enter yes and y as patterns.
+    * **Condition**: Click **+ Add Condition**.
+Select "Pattern" from the drop-down list of match types, and enter "yes" and "y" as patterns.
-    * **And Go To**: Select the "Yes" as the next action.
+    * **And Go To**: Select the "Yes" statement as the next action.

     <img class="fancyimage" style="width:800px" src="img/ConvoBuilder/getstartedtutorial/add_rule_yes.png">

+7. Click **Save**.
-7. Add a rule to handle a "no" response: Click the **+ Custom Rule** button that's displayed once you have at least one rule defined.
+8. Add a rule to handle a "no" response: Click the **+ Custom Rule** button that's displayed once you have at least one rule defined.
 In the Next Action Rule window, configure the No rule as follows:
     * **Rule name**: Enter "No".
-    * **Condition**: Click + Add Condition.
-Select "Pattern" from the drop-down list of match types, and enter no and n as patterns.
+    * **Condition**: Click **+ Add Condition**.
+Select "Pattern" from the drop-down list of match types, and enter "no" and "n" as patterns.
-    * **And Go To**: Select the "No" as the next action.
+    * **And Go To**: Select the "No" statement as the next action.

     <img class="fancyimage" style="width:800px" src="img/ConvoBuilder/getstartedtutorial/add_rule_no.png">

+    Click **Save**.

     The multiple choice question should now look like this:

     <img class="fancyimage" style="width:700px" src="img/ConvoBuilder/getstartedtutorial/mcq_finish.png">

     Now let's see the dialog in action.

-8. Open the Preview window, and start a new session by clicking **Reset Session**.
+9. Open the Preview window, and start a new session by clicking **Reset Session**.
-9. Enter an utterance that should match the billing intent, like, "I have a question about my bill".
+10. Enter an utterance that should match the billing intent, like, "I have a question about my bill".
 You should see the billing dialog and multiple choice question.
 Tap or enter “yes” or “no” and see what response you get.

     <img class="fancyimage" style="width:350px" src="img/ConvoBuilder/getstartedtutorial/preview_5.png">